 - Any other item not specifically mentioned above as INCLUDED

-- A SUPPLEMENT, AS CHARGED BY HOTELS, WILL BE APPLICABLE ON TOURS BETWEEN DEC 20 TO JAN 10.
+- A SUPPLEMENT, AS CHARGED BY HOTELS, WILL BE APPLICABLE ON TOURS BETWEEN DEC 20 TO JAN 10 AND DURING MAJOR FESTIVALS.

 If any of these are unavailable on your dates of travel, we will substitute them with similar quality accommodation.

 - TERRAIN: In Rajasthan most of the roads are asphalt, however, in small villages, the roads are either broken or have been cobbled, thus making it difficult to use road bikes.
 Mostly along rustic rural lanes where there is little or no traffic, you get to experience rural India at its best.
-There are few stretches of busier roads as well, however, we provide 100% support vehicle to give you a lift if you would rather not ride on these sections.
+There are occassional stretches of busier roads as well, however, we provide 100% support vehicle to give you a lift if you would rather not ride on these sections.
+Towards the end of the tour you will gradually ride uphill as you reach Aravalli hills.
 You will experience Rajasthan countryside firsthand and encounter pink-turbaned men, women carrying fodder in colourful skirts and camel carts plying along the roads.

 For booking or other queries, please write to us at: email@example.com